 Here is something related to former head of the Church of God, Seventh Day, A.N.
 Dugger, in the 1925:

 ...in the "Question Corner" section of the Advocate, Dugger said that women were not to be in religious authority over men, but they could be used as workers and have a part in evangelistic work (I Corinthians 14:34-35, I Timothy 2:12 and Romans 16).
 (Nickels R.C.
 History of the Seventh Day Church of God.
 1988, p.
 94)

-As one who has assisted the church in some of those capacities for decades in an unordained capacity, I will simply add that just because someone is not an ordained deacon, elder, or deaconess, one can serve the Church of God in many ways.
+As one who had assisted the church in some of those capacities for decades in an unordained capacity, I will simply add that just because someone is not an ordained deacon, elder, or deaconess, does not mean that one cannot serve the Church of God in many ways.

 And I believe that when Jesus taught:

 37 The harvest truly is plentiful, but the laborers are few.
 38 Therefore pray the Lord of the harvest to send out laborers into His harvest (Matthew 9:37-38).